Differential Temporal Difference Learning: Numerical Results

-We observe that the Bellman error of the $\nabla$LSTD algorithms clearly appears to have converged after $T = 10^3$ iterations, and the limit is nearly zero for the range of $x$ where the stationary distribution has non-negligible mass.
+The Bellman error of the $\nabla$-LSTD algorithms appears to have converged after $T = 10^3$ iterations, and the limit is nearly zero for the range of $x$ where the stationary distribution has non-negligible mass.
 Achieving similar performance using the LSTD algorithms requires more than $T = 10^5$ iterations.